nikhilkuyya/nikhilkuyya.github.io/README.md

 ## Nikhil Kuyya

 ## Career Summary

-## Work Experience

-  Working as Front End Developer with one year of Experience, previously worked as DOT-NET Developer for one year.
+Exploring the world of Front End Developer , Previously worked as DOT-NET Developer.
 I am inclined to work at different technologies with good practices and worked in diverse projects to gain understanding of software development process.
-  I like to explore the technologies by attending workshops and code them by sample application in different technologies.
+I like to explore the technologies by attending workshops and develop application in different technologies.
 I also love to do scripting and automate the things.

-## Projects
+## Work Experience

 ## Skills
   <dl>
   <dt> Programming Languages :</dt> <dd>C#, Python, Javascript , Elm , NodeJS, Windows PowerShell</dd>
-   <dt> Frameworks         :</dt> <dd>Angular, React, Vue, DOTNET Frameworks</dd>
+   <dt> Frameworks         : </dt> <dd>Angular, React, Vue, DOTNET Frameworks</dd>
   </dl>

 ## Education